 I’ve always liked reportage-style photography – the work of guys like Don McCullin and Brian Harris – and it’s always been one side of what I do.
 It led to long term projects like Speakers Corner but in recent years historical re-enactment (I’ve a history degree from Cambridge) has pushed other projects aside.
 My other photographic passion – landscape – seems totally different, until you remember that my beloved Lake District is shaped by its mining history – which included the liberal application of gunpowder!

 My photographic path has been “wet and dry”.
 Working for Heidelberg in the printing industry meant I became familiar with Photoshop around 1990, but I spent all day on the PC and needed something else for relaxation.
 While I loved darkroom work, I was gradually building up my Photoshop digital skills.
 So when I mentioned on my blog that I had got a Nikon D100, it led to writing my first book on digital B&W, and I’ve now written 10 or so books on digital photography, the latest two being published in 2013.

-More recently I’ve been lucky enough to devote my time to photographic work, especially digital asset management and improving clients’ Photoshop, Lightroom and iView Media Pro /Expression Media productivity, and designing web sites.
+More recently I’ve been lucky enough to devote my time to photography.
+With a murky past that includes those years as a chartered accountant (shush, I don’t want to ruin the image!) and implementing financial IT systems, I’m very hot on Excel, OLAP cubes, and on integrating systems and migrating data between databases.
+Those skills lend themselves to digital asset management and improving clients’ Photoshop, Lightroom and iView Media Pro /Expression Media productivity, and designing web sites.